smur89/Coya/README.md

 We recommend you to extend these tests a bit, or if you don't use Scala to provide tests of your own.
 Even if you don't use Scala, they can help as examples, though.

-Please commit regularly changes in git (we won't penalize experimentation, quite the opposite actually) and when you finish, send us a git bundle with, from inside the repository:
+Please commit regularly changes in git (we won't penalize experimentation, quite the opposite actually) and when you finish, send us a git bundle.
+To produce it, run, from inside the repository, the following:

 ```
 $ git bundle $myName-coya-challenge.git